• Post a Project

 SEO is not obsolete; it's essential.
 Without it, you likely won't even be considered.

 You can't gain visibility in LLMs without making your content crawlable, trustworthy, and machine-readable.
-Accuracy is important, but LLMs crave your personal point of view and experience.
+Accuracy is important, but LLMs crave your personal perspective and experience.

 Now, discoverability appeals to two audiences: humans and machines.
 Machines determine what humans see.